Canada101/sd/README.md

 The player of the game is given four options of character types to play as: the wizard, the ranger, the swordsman, or the guardian.
 The game provides the player with multiple options to choose from throughout the game, which change the course of the game.

 ## Compiling and Running the Program

+In order to run the program, ensure [SFML](https://www.sfml-dev.org/download.php) is downloaded.

 ### How to Compile:
 In order to compile the game, ensure you have `g++` and `SFML` installed on your system.